patzly/grocy-android/app/src/main/assets/README.md

 # TODO

 ## Features
-- add and edit shopping lists and shopping list entries
-- scanning: indicate type (consume or purchase) and maybe allow switching
-- app shortcut: new shopping list entry
-- maybe open food facts implementation for product naming with barcode
+- open food facts implementation for product naming with barcode
 - HELP page with note that all buttons can be long pressed to get a tip
 - translations